gvwilson/thirdbit/src/fiction/bear/index.md

 then realized he was probably at as much of a loss as anyone.

-Sergeant Inambu's two apprentices, both young recruits from Ghorahj, watched closely as she took the rolled-up ribbon from Dolly and set it on a small piece of wood.
+Sergeant Inambu's two apprentices, both young recruits from Ghohraj, watched closely as she took the rolled-up ribbon from Dolly and set it on a small piece of wood.
 "You have to be careful to put the fresh-cut end along by the inside,"